caesarfeta/sparql_model/README.md

 # SparqlModel & SparqlQuick

-SparqlModel - Create data model classes with a SPARQL-queryable triplestore back-end.
+SparqlModel - Create data models with a SPARQL-queryable triplestore back-end.
 SparqlQuick - Query a SPARQL endpoint with ease.